www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/done/2026-05-18-t72-create-dem-configuration-tests.md

 # Task Description
 Create a Dem configuration string serialization, in order to test the configuration results in build tests.
 This way incorrectly refactored or migrated Dem configuration are not deployed to production.
 This happened among others during the migration to the Cell API.
-# Tasks
-* [ ] Note this functionality in changelog.
-* [ ] Document this feature and its idea in `Dem#testSerializeConfiguration`'s JavaDoc.
 # Done Tasks
+* [x] Document this feature and its idea in `Dem#testSerializeConfiguration`'s JavaDoc.
+* [x] Note this functionality in changelog.
 * [x] Test LiveCryptoSetupCell.
 * [x] Test LiveDistroCell.
 * [x] Create a nice diff, if the test fails like git. -> The draft diff implementation is good enough, but probably will have to be improved in the future.